pchristensenB/box-salesforce-uielements-demo/README.md

 - https://your-sf-sub-domain.builder.salesforce-communities.com
 - https://your-sf-sub-domain.livepreview.salesforce-communities.com

 For when you have published your site.
-Open the digital experiences page in Salesforce and you should see host there
+Open the digital experiences page in Salesforce and you should see host in the list

 <img src="/images/24-dt.png" width="75%" height="75%">

 Add the hosts from above to the CORS Domains to your Box JWT App